singerdmx/flutter-quill/flutter_quill_extensions/README.md

 )
 ```

-They both should be have a parent `QuillProvider` in the widget tree and setup properly <br>
+They both should have a parent `QuillProvider` in the widget tree and set properly <br>
 Example:

 ```dart